lukasmrtvy/gitlab-chart/doc/development/kind/index.md

 NOTE: **Note:**
 If you need to log into the registry with `docker login`, you will need to tell Docker to [trust your insecure registry](https://docs.docker.com/registry/insecure/#deploy-a-plain-http-registry).

+### Handling DNS

+This guide assumes you have network access to [nip.io](https://nip.io).
+If this is not available to you, please refer to the [handling DNS](../minikube/index.md#handling-dns) section in the Minikube documentation.

 ## Cleaning up

 When you're ready to clean up your local system, run this command: